Curve classes on conic bundle threefolds and applications to rationality: Introduction

 \subsection{Outline}

-In Section~\ref{sec:EPrymScheme}, we define the \(L\)-polarized Prym scheme for an \'etale double cover of curves (where \(L\) is a finitely-generated Galois-invariant subgroup of the geometric Picard group of the target curve), and we assemble known results about the Prym variety of unramified double covers to deduce information about the structure of the \(L\)-polarized Prym scheme.
-We also collect results about double covers of plane quartics that we will use in Section~\ref{sec:DoubleCover}.
-In Section~\ref{sec:IJ-torsors}, we relate the components of the \(L\)-polarized Prym scheme to cosets of \((\CH^2 \Xbar)^0\) and prove Theorems~\ref{thm:MainTorsors} and~\ref{thm:MainTorsorScheme}.
+In Section~\ref{sec:BWreview}, we recall the construction from \cite{bw-ij} of the codimension 2 Chow scheme and then prove results about various pullback and pushforward morphisms between these schemes and the Picard scheme of a curve.
+These general results will be applied in Section~\ref{sec:IJ-torsors}.
+A reader willing to accept these results when they are invoked in Lemma~\ref{lem:ejp-pje} can safely proceed to Section~\ref{sec:PPrymScheme} on a first reading.
+In Section~\ref{sec:PPrymScheme}, we define the \(\phi\)-polarized Prym scheme for an \'etale double cover of curves (where \(\phi\) is a group scheme morphism to \(\bPic_{\Delta/k}\)), and we assemble known results about the Prym variety of \'etale double covers to deduce information about the structure of the \(\phi\)-polarized Prym scheme.
+Of particular interest is the case where the base curve of the \'etale double cover is a smooth plane quartic (Section~\ref{sec:UnramDoubleCoverDeg4}).
+In Section~\ref{sec:IJ-torsors}, we relate the connected components of the \(\phi\)-polarized Prym scheme to cosets of \((\CH^2 \Xbar)^0\) and prove Theorems~\ref{thm:MainTorsors} and~\ref{thm:MainTorsorScheme}.
 In Section~\ref{sec:DoubleCover}, we specialize to conic bundles that arise as double covers of \(\PP^1\times \PP^2\) branched over a \((2,2)\) surface.
-We show that these conic bundles arise naturally from \'etale double covers of smooth plane quartics, and specialize our previous results to this case.
+We show that these conic bundles arise naturally from \'etale double covers of smooth plane quartics, specialize our previous results to this case, and prove Theorem~\ref{thm:Br2trivial-IJT}.
 In Section~\ref{sec:ProofsofMainThms}, we prove Theorem~\ref{thm:NoRatlityObsSuff} and the claims in Example~\ref{ex:NoRatlityObsOrConst}.

 We end the paper with a brief section with some contextual results.
-In particular, we review unirationality and rationality results for conic bundles over \(\PP^2\) with low degree discriminant curves, we recall results on the intermediate Jacobian obstruction for conic bundle threefolds, and we show that the threefolds in Theorem~\ref{thm:NoRatlityObsSuff} and Example~\ref{ex:NoRatlityObsOrConst} cannot be constructed using conic bundle structures on intersections of quadrics.
+In particular, we review unirationality and rationality results for conic bundles over \(\PP^2\) with low degree discriminant curves, we recall results on the intermediate Jacobian obstruction for conic bundle threefolds, we explain how a theorem of Benoist and Wittenberg gives an example which complements Theorem~\ref{thm:Br2trivial-IJT} (Example~\ref{exmp:Brk=0-IJT-example}), and we show that the threefolds in Theorem~\ref{thm:NoRatlityObsSuff} and Example~\ref{ex:NoRatlityObsOrConst} cannot be constructed using conic bundle structures on complete intersections of two quadrics.